angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 non-existent; you can cast Doomsday and set your library of 0 cards and then cast Oracle to win.

-There is a special case scenario with {{Opposition Agent}}.
+There is a special case scenario with :card[Opposition Agent].
 If you cast Doomsday with an Opposition Agent in play your opponent gets to search for five cards and the rest of your deck is exiled.
 Because your opponent controls the search they will get to see your hand and you will not be able to search from the graveyard.